Skip to main content

 When your child is injured on a school bus, the legal process is anything but ordinary.
-Government immunity, children's special protections, and the absence of seat belts create a case that demands specialized knowledge.
+Government immunity, children's special protections, and the absence of seat belts create a case that demands focused knowledge.
 We fight for families when the system fails to protect their children.

 Oklahoma does not require seat belts on full-size school buses.
 Instead, the National Highway Traffic Safety Administration (NHTSA) relies on "compartmentalization" — closely spaced, high-backed, energy-absorbing seats designed to create a protective compartment around each passenger.